bbartling/pybog/README.md

 ![Leave Temp Snip](https://github.com/bbartling/pybog/blob/develop/pybog_image.png)

-## Local Python Project Setup
+## Python Project Setup
-On WSL in the root directory afer after cloning project run:
+I use **WSL (Windows Subsystem for Linux)** but it make work just fine on ordinary Windows or Mac.
+Generating `bogs` can be done easily without setting up Python enivornments as shown further below via "ChatGPT Agent" mode and `The Bog Maker 4000` website.
+Both examples are demo'd on YouTube.
 >
 > ```bash
+> pip install pybog
+> ```
+>

+The project may get frequent updates so try:
+>
+> ```bash
+> pip install pybog --upgrade
+> ```
+>

+### Contribute to `pybog` via developing a local Python package
+>
-> wsl
+> ```bash
 > pip install .
 > ```
 >

-To uninstall bog_builer if developing
+To uninstall bog_builer if developing:
 > ```bash
 > pip uninstall bog_builder
 > ```
 >

-Optinal run unit tests
+Make sure tests pass:
 > pytest

+Make Git PR and if it is a mega make over beyond submitting [examples](https://github.com/bbartling/pybog/tree/develop/examples) Python files give me a heads up prior please.

 ## Running Example Scripts with WSL

-Each example script can be executed directly in **WSL (Windows Subsystem for Linux)** to generate a `.bog` file and drop it straight into your Niagara Workbench `JENEsys` directory.
+Each example script can be executed directly in WSL to generate a `.bog` file and drop it straight into your Niagara Workbench `JENEsys` directory.
 All example Python files are also compiled into a text file and used for LLM context.

 1. **Run a specific example from project root directory**